eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 ### 3.1 Introduction

-Sections 3.2, 3.3, 3.4 and 3.5 of this chapter lists the mandatory and optional PID attributes and PID metadata defined in CIR 2024/2977, respectively.
+Sections 3.2, 3.3, 3.4 and 3.5 of this chapter list the mandatory and optional PID attributes and PID metadata defined in CIR 2024/2977, respectively.
 Section 3.6 lists the optional PID attributes additionally defined in this PID Rulebook.